zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.sklearn.md

 )
 ```

-Return the list of available linear models in Concrete-ML.
+Return the list of available linear models in Concrete ML.

 **Args:**